SocialGouv/oblik/README.md

 * **Vertical Pod Autoscaler (VPA) Operator**: Oblik requires the official Kubernetes VPA operator, which is not installed by default on Kubernetes clusters.
 You can find it here: [Official Kubernetes VPA Operator](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler)

     * **Note**: You only need the **VPA recommender** component.
 The admission-controller and updater components are not required and can be omitted.
-This reduces the complexity and potential conflicts within your cluster.
+This reduces the complexity and scalability issues of the VPA operator.

-    * **Deployment Example**: When deploying the VPA operator, ensure that only the recommender is enabled.

 ## Installation